 Kyoto isn’t like anywhere else I’ve been, and I don’t know if I’ll go anywhere like it again.
 Religion is a funny thing; I’ve seen many of the magnificent cathedrals and churches of Europe, either austere and stern or ostentatious and intimidating.
 They’re designed to make the observer feel small and submit to the power of god.
-Greek and Roman temples can have a similar effect, and Egyptian monuments like Medinet Habu and Karnak definitely have the same oppressive atmosphere.
+Greek and Roman temples often have a similar effect, and Egyptian monuments like Medinet Habu and Karnak definitely have the same oppressive atmosphere.
 Most religions are designed to make the supplicant submit in some way; to believe and obey a higher power.
 For a city overflowing with temples, Kyoto is nothing like that.

-There’s a constant air of festivity in Kyoto, but there exists pockets of calm within the wooded shrines and back streets.
+There’s a constant air of festivity in Kyoto, but there exist pockets of calm within the wooded shrines and back streets.
 It’s an incredible city and I saw only a fraction, but I do have five things that I recommend you do there if you ever get the chance to visit.

 Stay in a ryokan

 A ryokan is a traditional Japanese inn and something every visitor to Japan should try once.
 You’ll generally sleep on a futon on tatami mats, and they offer a uniquely Japanese experience.
 They can be pretty expensive, but budget versions do exist; I stayed at Matsubaya Ryokan, which is a ten-minute walk from the train station and close to several subway stations.
 I found the whole experience slightly odd, with my tiny room and bedding that was folded into a corner most of the time.
 It’s a tight squeeze but I thoroughly enjoyed my few days sitting and sleeping on the floor.
 I can confirm that it’s surprisingly comfortable.
 If you’re more into your tiny modern living a slightly bonkers alternative is a Japanese Capsule Hotel.